lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/nin.md

 # Network in Network (NiN)
 :label:`sec_nin`

-LeNet, AlexNet, and VGG all share a common design pattern: extract features exploiting *spatial* structure via a sequence of convolution and pooling layers and then post-process the representations via fully-connected layers.
-The improvements upon LeNet by AlexNet and VGG mainly lie in how these later networks widen and deepen these two modules.
-Alternatively, one could imagine using fully-connected layers earlier in the process.
-However, a careless use of dense layers might give up the spatial structure of the representation entirely, *network in network* (*NiN*) blocks offer an alternative.
-They were proposed based on a very simple insight: to use an MLP on the channels for each pixel separately :cite:`Lin.Chen.Yan.2013`.

 LeNet, AlexNet e VGG compartilham um padrão de design comum: extrair recursos que exploram a estrutura *espacial* por meio de uma sequência de camadas de convolução e agrupamento